Managing Credential Tests

 SSH/Key Credential Test

 The SSH/Key Credential Test can be used to test a SSH/Key credential for connectivity.
+This test supports testing RSA and ECDSA keys in PEM format.
 The SSH/Key Credential Test performs the following steps:

 • Test Reachability.
 Performs an ICMP ping request to the host specified in the credential.